Environmental Due Diligence Services

-This desktop review allows the lender to evaluate environmental risk quickly.
-These environmental due diligence assessments provide a risk rating for potential contamination based on a historic use records review and an environmental database search to the ASTM E 1527-13 standard.
-Our RSRAs meet the Small Business Association (SBA) SOP 50 10 5(G) standard.
+This desktop review allows lenders to evaluate environmental risk quickly.
+These environmental due diligence assessments provide a risk rating for potential contamination based on a historical use records review and an environmental database search to the ASTM E 1527-13 standard.
+Our RSRAs meet the Small Business Association (SBA) SOP 50 10 5(K) standard.

-Transaction Screens are utilized prior to rel estate transactions or financing to help recognize and understand potential environmental concerns for a site.
-Performed to the ASTM E1528-14 standard, these are based on a site inspection, environmental database review, historical use records review, and interview(s) with owner and/or occupants.
+These are utilized prior to real estate transactions or financing to help you recognize and understand potential environmental concerns for a site.
+Performed to the ASTM E1528-14 standard, these are based on a site inspection, environmental database review, historical use records review, and interviews with owner and/or occupants.

 Phase I ESAs (ASTM and Client Specific)

 This environmental site assessment (ESA) provides the highest level of environmental due diligence without testing.
-For those clients seeking Superfund / CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) protections, Phase I ESAs meeti ASTM E1527-13 and the EPA’s “All Appropriate Inquiries” (AAI) standards.
-We can also prepare client-specific ESAs that expand or reduce the scope of work for a conventional Phase I ESA to address unique site conditions or transaction details.
+If you are seeking Superfund / CERCLA (Comprehensive Environmental Response, Compensation, and Liability Act) protections, Phase I ESAs meet ASTM E1527-13 and the EPA’s “All Appropriate Inquiries” (AAI) standards.
+You can request client-specific ESAs that expand or reduce the scope of work for a conventional Phase I ESA to address unique site conditions or transaction details.

 Phase II ESAs

-A Phase II environmental site assessment (ESA) is conducted when a Phase I ESA or other information indicates that a property may be contaminated.
-A Phase II ESA consists of collecting soil, groundwater, or soil vapor samples in areas where contamination is known or suspected.
+A Phase II ESA is conducted when a Phase I ESA or other information indicates that a property may be contaminated.
+A Phase II ESA consists of collecting soil, groundwater, and/or soil vapor samples in areas where contamination is known or suspected.

-The Voluntary Response Action Program (VRAP) is based on State law and essentially prevents the DEP from revisiting the site with respect to any documented contamination.
-St.Germain Collins has extensive experience working with the DEP and managing successful VRAPs.
+The Voluntary Response Action Program (VRAP) is based on Maine State law and essentially prevents the Department of Environmental Protection (DEP) from revisiting the site with respect to documented contamination addressed under the VRAP.
+St.Germain Collins has extensive experience working with the Maine DEP and managing successful VRAPs.

-Based on State law, this program essentially provides liability protection for the investigation, cleanup and redevelopment of contaminated properties.
-St.Germain Collins has extensive experience working with the DES and managing succesful “Brownfields” properties.
+Based on New Hampshire State law, this program essentially provides liability protection for the investigation, cleanup and redevelopment of contaminated properties.
+St.Germain Collins has extensive experience working with the Department of Environmental Services (DES) and managing successful “Brownfields” properties.

-We review data in the context of human health risks and the proposed future use of the property to identify the applicable cleanup standards and overall remediation goals.
-Then we will systematically evaluate the potential remedial alternatives with respect to cost, effectiveness, schedule and practicality in meeting the remedial goal.
+This is a review of data related to human health risks and proposed future use of the property to identify the applicable cleanup standards and overall remediation goals.
+Then we systematically evaluate the potential remedial alternatives with respect to cost, effectiveness, schedule and practicality in meeting the remedial goal.